Several types of columns are used in building construction, the effective depth of a column is at least 3 times its lateral dimension.

 There are different types of steel columns such as T section steel columns which are most commonly used in steel structure.

-The columns made of wood are known as wooden columns, timber columns have been popular in the last century.
+The columns made of wood are known as wooden columns, they have been popular in the last century.

-Timber is usually seen in old buildings as a result of at that time it is the only building materials which might be readily available.
+Timber is usually seen in old buildings since that time it is the only building materials that might be readily available.

-The timer is a strong and durable construction material if it is given proper treatment, it is used to extract moisture from wood which gives it strength and reduces weight.
+The timer is a strong and durable construction material if it is given proper treatment used to extract moisture from wood which gives better strength and reduces weight.

 Sometimes, the construction of brick masonry columns above the concrete column enhances its aesthetic appearance.

-These columns may have different cross-sections such as round, rectangle, square or elliptical.
+These types of columns may have different cross-sections such as round, rectangle, square or elliptical.

-Block type columns are made of AAC blocks or cement concrete blocks, the block column structural weight is lower compared to concrete columns.
+Block column is made of AAC blocks or cement concrete blocks, these column structural weight is lower compared to concrete columns.

-The column is generally designed to evenly distribute compressed axial loads and additional forces such as ice, wind, and can also be used to maintain the structure in earthquakes or any other forces.
+The various types of columns are generally designed to evenly distribute compressed axial loads and additional forces such as ice, wind, and to maintain the structure in earthquakes or any other forces.